maikonigor/PAA-2017.1/README.md

 ## Kruskal Algorithm
 Implementation of Kruskal's algorithm to compute the minimum sppaning tree of a givem graph.

-**We use OpenGl to plot the results of the Algorithms, make sure you have all the necessary libraries installed in yor machine**
+**We use OpenGl to plot the results of the Algorithms, make sure you have all the necessary libraries installed in your machine**